How Faculty and Staff Can Help Students

 As a faculty or staff member, you are in the position to recognize behavioral changes that may indicate a student is experiencing emotional distress.
 Your ability to recognize the signs of emotional distress and direct the student to appropriate resources is an important part of the coordinated effort to support the student’s well-being.

 Signs of Distress

 - Persistent worrying

-- Social Isolation or depression
+- Social isolation/withdrawal

 - Increased irritability, restlessness